-Day 11: Monday 17 May, Torquay - Slad - Cheltenham - Moreton-in-Marsh
+Day 11: Monday 19 May, Torquay - Slad - Moreton-in-Marsh

-- Lunch at the Woolpack Pub, Slad - Literary walking tour of the scenic Slad Valley, incl. the Holy Trinity Church and grave of Laurie Lee
+• Literary walking tour of the scenic Slad Valley, incl. the Holy Trinity Church and grave of Laurie Lee

 This morning we depart Torquay for the Slad Valley whose pastoral beauty has been much celebrated ever since Cider with Rosie, Laurie Lee's autobiographical evocation of rural life there, became a bestseller in the 1960s.